Key Takeaways

 - If you notice any bent fins, gently straighten them using a fin comb.
 Run it parallel to the fin line for straightening.

-Note: Avoid using brushes with hard bristles; your AC coils have delicate fins that can get damaged.
+Note: Avoid using brushes with hard bristles, as your AC coils have delicate fins that can be damaged.

-- Direct compressed air to flow in the direction opposite to airflow.
+- Direct compressed air to flow in the direction opposite to the airflow.

 - If one side needs more cleaning, place the nozzle close to that side and direct the air.